Susan Kaplan, JD

 1603 W. Taylor St.

-My areas of expertise and interest include brownfields, sustainable development, occupational safety and health, asthma, environmental sustainability in the health care sector, children's environmental health, and safer chemicals.
+My areas of expertise and interest include brownfields, sustainable development, asthma, environmental sustainability in the health care sector, children's environmental health, and global chemicals policy.

 Section Councilor and Chair, Policy Committee, Environment Section, American Public Health Association